Randy Couture: Reclaiming the Heavyweight Championship

 On January 11, 2007, Couture announced his return from retirement in an interview on the Spike TV magazine show, "Inside the UFC".
 In a conversation with Joe Rogan, he confirmed he would face Tim Sylvia for the UFC Heavyweight Championship at UFC 68, on March 3, 2007.
 He also announced he had signed a four-fight, two-year deal with the UFC.

 At the age of 43, Couture defeated Sylvia by unanimous decision to become UFC Heavyweight Champion for a third time (a UFC record).
 Couture's first punch, eight seconds into the fight, sent the 6 ft 8 in (2.03 m) Sylvia to the mat.
 He controlled the pace of the fight for five rounds, smothering Sylvia with strikes and numerous takedowns.
 All three judges scored the bout 50–45 for Couture.

 At UFC 74 on August 25, 2007, Couture successfully defended the title against Brazilian Gabriel Gonzaga, defeating him via TKO by strikes.
+This fight earned him a Fight of the Night award.
 Couture suffered a broken left arm when he blocked one of Gonzaga's kicks.
 The kick cleanly split his ulna, requiring him to wear a splint for six weeks.